 Runners tell others how nervous and excited they are on race day and how amazing it feels to finish a marathon.
 They share struggles over the dreaded 20-mile training run and tips about how to run long mileage while balancing work and family.
 But most people don’t tell you quite a few things about running a marathon.

 It’s close to impossible to plan to run a marathon without any form of training.
 But what many runners hear is that training takes away from the runner’s social life.
-This often means using weekends for a long run, so Friday nights are reserved for sleep.
+This often means using weekends for the long run, so Friday nights are reserved for sleep.
 And with logging so many miles, any free time is probably spent resting.

 “I also wish people told me that training would suck my social life dry,” marathoner Sarah Hay told Rockay.
 “But I’d find a new social life with other runners, and I’d be much happier with them.”